Picovoice/porcupine/README.md

 ### React Native Demos

-To run the React Native Porcupine demo app you'll first need to setup your React Native environment.
+To run the React Native Porcupine demo app you will first need to setup your React Native environment.
 For this, please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup).
 Once your environment has been set up, navigate to [demo/react-native](/demo/react-native) to run the following commands:

 For Android:

 ```sh
 yarn android-install    # sets up environment
 yarn android-run        # builds and deploys to Android
 ```

 For iOS:

 ```sh
 yarn ios-install        # sets up environment
 yarn ios-run            # builds and deploys to iOS